Housing Associations

 The Capital Funding Scheme is administered through the local authorities.
 The body is required to enter an agreement creating a charge on the dwelling in respect of loans advanced under the capital funding schemes.

-The Capital Assistance Scheme provides 30 years mortgages to approved housing bodies by local authorities.
+The Capital Assistance Scheme provides 30-year mortgages to approved housing bodies by local authorities.
 The monies are from grants allocated centrally from the Department of Environment.
 There is a waiver of loan payments and interest, subject to the continued to use of the dwelling funded for the accommodation of eligible persons.

 The rents payable are related to the management and maintenance costs and the income circumstances of the tenants.
 The tenants may qualify for rent allowance or subsidisation of rent under the scheme.